-- The table above shows the investment annualised returns assumed under each scenario in our modelling over a specified time horizon from 31 March 2022.
-These annualised returns are a consequence of the many assumptions underlying the scenario modelling. - We have illustrated returns over distinct periods.
+- The table above shows the investment annualised returns assumed under each scenario in the modelling over a specified time horizon from 31 March 2022.
+These annualised returns are a consequence of the many assumptions underlying the scenario modelling. - Returns are illustrated over distinct periods.
 As such, these do not show the timings of exactly when these returns are expected to take place, in particular the timings of any market shocks described throughout this report.